-5. Creation of Easement: Developer hereby grants the County and the Metro District a non-exclusive perpetual easement upon and across that portion of the Property described in Exhibit B. The purpose of the easement is to allow the County and the Metro District to access, inspect, clean, repair and maintain the detention basin/BMP(s); however, the creation of the easement does not expressly or implicitly impose on the County a duty to so inspect, clean, repair or maintain the detention basin/BMP(s).
+5. Creation of Easement: Developer hereby grants the County and the Metro District a non-exclusive perpetual easement upon and across the Drainage Tract described in Exhibit B. The purpose of the easement is to allow the County and the Metro District to access, inspect, clean, repair and maintain the detention basin/BMP(s); however, the creation of the easement does not expressly or implicitly impose on the County a duty to so inspect, clean, repair or maintain the detention basin/BMP(s).

 6. County’s Rights and Obligations: Any time the County determines, in the sole exercise of its discretion, that the detention basin/BMP(s) is not properly cleaned, maintained and/or otherwise kept in good repair, the County shall give reasonable notice to the Developer, the Metro District and their respective successors and assigns, that the detention basin/BMP(s) needs to be cleaned, maintained and/or otherwise repaired.
 The notice shall provide a reasonable time to correct the problem(s).
-Should the responsible parties fail to correct the specified problem(s), the County may enter upon the Property to so correct the specified problem(s).
+Should the responsible parties fail to correct the specified problem(s), the County may enter the Drainage Tract to so correct the specified problem(s).
 Notice shall be effective to the above by the County’s deposit of the same into the regular United States mail, postage pre-paid.
 Notwithstanding the foregoing, this Agreement does not expressly or implicitly impose on the County a duty to so inspect, clean, repair or maintain the detention basin/BMP(s).

-7. Reimbursement of County’s Costs / Covenant Running With the Land: The Developer and the Metro District agree and covenant, for themselves and their respective successors and assigns, that they will reimburse the County for its costs and expenses incurred in the process of completing construction of, cleaning, maintaining, and/or repairing the detention basin/BMP(s) pursuant to the provisions of this Agreement.
+7. Reimbursement of County’s Costs / Covenant Running With the Land: The Developer and the Metro District agree and covenant, for themselves and their respective successors and assigns, that they will reimburse the County for its costs and expenses incurred in the process of completing cleaning, maintaining, and/or repairing the detention basin/BMP(s) pursuant to the provisions of this Agreement.
+The Metro District’s obligations under this Section 7 are subject to the Metro District’s annual appropriation of funds therefor, and shall be effective following the Metro District’s acceptance of the Drainage Tract in accordance with the Metro District’s rules, regulations and policies, including Developer’s satisfactory performance of the applicable warranty period.

 The term “actual costs and expenses” shall be liberally construed in favor of the County, and shall include, but shall not be limited to, labor costs, tools and equipment costs, supply costs, and engineering and design costs, regardless of whether the County uses its own personnel, tools, equipment and supplies, etc. to correct the matter.
 In the event the County initiates any litigation or engages the services of legal counsel in order to enforce the provisions arising herein, the County shall be entitled to its damages and costs, including reasonable attorney’s fees, regardless of whether the County contracts with outside legal counsel or utilizes in-house legal counsel for the same.

-8. Contingencies of Subdivision Approval: Developer’s and the Metro District’s execution of this Agreement is a condition of subdivision approval.
-Additional conditions of this Agreement include, but are not limited to, the following:
+8. Contingencies of Subdivision Approval: Developer’s and the Metro District’s execution of this Agreement is a condition of the County’s approval of the Subdivision.

-a.
-Conveyance of Tract E, as indicated on the final plat of the subdivision, from Developer to the Metro District (which will include a reservation of easement in favor of the County for purposes of accessing, inspecting, cleaning, maintaining, and repairing the detention basin/BMP(s)), and recording of the Deed for the same; and

-b.
-A copy of the Covenants of the Subdivision, if applicable, establishing that the Metro District is obligated to inspect, clean, maintain, and repair the detention basin/BMP(s).